MIBismuth/personal-webpage/website/content/posts/unconventional-typing-p2/index.md

 [On my last post](/posts/unconventional-typing-p1) I left of with a banger software based typing setup.
 I got my Colemak-dh, my homerow mods (which I extensively praised) and my layers all neatly integrated into my workflow, it was great!
 However, lingering around was still an unease, a general feeling of disquiet.
 And this feeling was one I could quite literally get my hands on.
 My issue wasn't with the way I typed, you see, it was but with the keyboard itself!
 It bothered me: there was still further optimization to be done.

-Allow me explain.
+Allow me to explain.
 What if I told you've been lied to?
 What if I told you the standard keyboard **shape**, i.e. the way the keys are positioned, is not really designed with ergonomics in mind?
 Ever wondered why the keys don't align with each other into a neat little grid?
 Ever considered the possibility that the strongest and most agile finger, the thumb, could be used to hit more that the space bar?

-Peaked your interest?
+Piqued your interest?
 Let me introduce you to the world of split ergonomic keyboards.

+{{< video src="videos/intro-blog.mp4" desc="POV: you're filming yourself typing (that's what you do for fun)" width="720" >}}

 Down another rabbit hole yet again.